yellowwoods12/Movie-Theatre-System/README.md

 # Movie-Theatre-System
 A movie theatre system's backend built on NodeJs with MYSQL as the database and Postman for API testing.

+This application is built as part of hiring assignment by Zomentum.

+## Task

+To create a REST application for movie ticket bookings.

+## User side Requirements

+ - Book ticket for a movie at a given time slot if slot is available.
+ - Update booking timings for provided ticket.
+ - Fetch user details via ticket id.
+ - Delete ticket via ticket id.
+ - Retrieve all tickets at a given time.

+## Application side requirements

+- For a given slot for a movie upto 20 people can book tickets.
+- Tickets should be set expired after 8 hours of booking time.
+- Automatically delete expired tickets.

+Selected tech stack

+-  Backend Service : NodeJS
+-  Database: MYSQL

 ## Installation and Setup

 1) Create a database named `movie_theatre` and inside that a table named `movie_theatre` using the following commands using MYSQL: